-Research teams from Plymouth University Peninsula Schools of Medicine and Dentistry are in the vanguard of work in two areas: methods of measuring how people with MS feel and function (patient-reported outcome measures; PRO[M]S); and the evidence base underpinning cannabinoids as an MS treatment, and as a method to slow neurodegeneration.
+Research teams from the University of Plymouth Faculty of Medicine and Dentistry are in the vanguard of work in two areas: methods of measuring how people with MS feel and function (patient-reported outcome measures; PRO[M]S); and the evidence base underpinning cannabinoids as an MS treatment, and as a method to slow neurodegeneration.

-Professor Robert Sneyd, Dean of Plymouth University Peninsula Schools of Medicine and Dentistry, said:
+Professor Robert Sneyd, Dean of the University of Plymouth Faculty of Medicine and Dentistry, said:

 “Our performance in the recent REF stands testament to our commitment to ‘quality, quality, quality’ in all our research across the board.
 We are delighted that the Medical Schools Council has chosen one of our REF submissions to be included in its prestigious publication celebrating the very best in medical schools’ research around the UK.”